so0k/docker-ghost/README.md

 #docker-ghost
-Following official ghost Docker image, added version in Dockerfile for tagged builds
+Amended official ghost Docker image, by adding version in Dockerfile for tagged builds

+Kindly find below instructions on running this container:

 - [Quickstart using `docker run`](#quickstart)
 - [Setup with `docker-compose`](#using-docker-compose)